 \This paper has been presented at the European Trade Study Group meeting in Florence, at the annual conference of the Verein für Socialpolitik in Freiburg, at the workshop on international economic relations in Göttingen, at the Aarhus-Kiel workshop, and at seminars at the University if Colorado Boulder and at Kiel University.
 I am grateful to the participants and appreciate the helpful comments and suggestions of Johannes Bröcker, Jeronimo Carballo, Robert Gold, Thilo Kroeger, Alessandro Peri, and Horst Raff.
 I thank Wolfgang Dauth for providing the crosswalk from product classification to (IAB) industry classifications.
 I am thankful to Q. Vera Liao for supporting the data crawling.
 I am grateful for excellent research assistance from Sabine Stillger.
+Any opinions expressed in this paper represent the author's personal opinions and do not necessarily reflect the views of the Deutsche Bundesbank or its staff.

-&lt;sup>†University of Kiel.
-Address: Department of Economics, University of Kiel, Wilhelm-Seelig-Platz 1, 24118 Kiel, Germany, email: boddin@economics.uni-kiel.de
+&lt;sup>†Deutsche Bundesbank, Wilhelm-Epstein-Strasse 14, 60431 Frankfurt, Germany, email: dominik.boddin@bundesbank.de